DOCKER

 53. How can you enforce image signature verification?

-globally on the Docker client or in CI pipelines.
+Answer: By setting DOCKER_CONTENT_TRUST=1 globally on the Docker client or in CI pipelines.

 54. How do you create a custom Docker network plugin?